opencobra/memote/docs/understanding_reports.rst

 Memote will return one of four possible outputs.
-If your preferred workflow is to benchmark one or several genome-scale metabolic models (GSM) memote generates a either a snapshot or diff report, respectively.
+If your preferred workflow is to benchmark one or several genome-scale metabolic models (GSM) memote generates either a snapshot or a diff report, respectively.
 For the reconstruction workflow the primary output is a history report.
-This will only work if the provided input model are formatted correctly in the systems biology markup language (SBML_).
-However, if a provided model is not a valid SBML file, memote composes an error report enumerating structural errors and warnings from the SBML validator in the order of appearance.
+This will only work if the provided input models are formatted correctly in the systems biology markup language (SBML_).
+However, if a provided model is not a valid SBML file, memote composes a report enumerating errors and warnings from the SBML validator in order of appearance.
 To better understand the output of the error report we refer the reader to this section of the `SBML documentation`_.
 In this section we will focus on how to understand the snapshot, diff and history reports.